City officials look for Kansas City Police Department to possibly cut $10 million from budget

-KANSAS CITY, MO (KCTV) -- City officials are requesting the Kansas City Police Department to cut $10 million from their budget due to the pandemic and loss of tax revenue.
+KANSAS CITY, MO (KCTV) -- City officials are requesting the Kansas City Police Department present a plan for cutting $10 million from their budget due to the pandemic and loss of tax revenue.

-The request was made by the city 10 days ago.
+The request was made by the city 10 days ago to the KCPD and all other city departments.
 The police department says the only way to do that is with major staffing cuts, suggesting 212 positions.

-There were two options laid out for discussion on Tuesday during a Board of Police Commissioners meeting.

-It is unclear if fire department cuts will be asked as well.

-The budget cuts come at a time when an exceptional amount of overtime with police due to protests.
+It was clear members of the police board of commissioners were troubled by all options.

+“I appreciate and respect all this conversation we’re having about how we continue to do things better, but at the end of the day we’re either going to police this city or we’re not,” board president Nathan Garrett said.
+“I’m very concerned about the impact this is going to have on our ability to provide services to this city that it needs.”

-Mayor Quinton Lucas sent out an update Tuesday afternoon noting that all city departments are being asked to find cost savings to be presented to the city council.
+In an update sent Tuesday afternoon, Mayor Quinton Lucas reiterated that all city departments are being asked to find cost savings to be presented to the city council.

 Receiving questions on the ask by the City Manager to all city departments, including PD, FD, Public Works, Housing, etc., to find 4.5% in cost savings due to tax revenue declines.
 These will be part of options presented late June to City Council on budget challenges post-COVID. https://t.co/7Syqnv3OSM pic.twitter.com/URMCapcjtk— Mayor Q (@QuintonLucasKC) June 16, 2020